silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 am revealing additional information (the suit), the probability of having two or more Aces is still 37%, which is the intuitive result.

-## The Conclusion
+## My Conclusion

-If you only remember one thing from this, it should be to be careful in your assumptions when turning word problems into math problems since they can completely change your answer.

-And as far as games go, unfortunately I think what this discussion debunks is Engelstein's implication that there are situations where you can make additional deductions from seemingly redundant or independent information.
-Both of the unintuitive examples he gives are unintuitive because they make unintuitive assumptions.
-If you make the more natural assumptions, in my opinion, you get the intuitive answers and no paradox appears.
+If you only remember one thing from this, it is to be careful in your assumptions when turning word problems into math problems since they can completely change your answer.
+Engelstein mostly does a good job in his book of debunking common false assumptions such as the idea of "hot streaks" in gambling, but he ironically talks himself back into such bad assumptions with these two examples.
+Both answers he gives are unintuitive because they make unintuitive assumptions.
+If you make the more natural assumptions&mdash;in my opinion&mdash;you get the intuitive answers and no paradox appears.

-From my experiences playing hidden information games, I find that most players do intuitively understand that distinguishing between truly redundant and seemingly redundant information is important.
-They may start off ignoring crucial information and making poor assumptions about the information they learn, but over time they start asking the important questions.
-Why did that person choose to reveal that information?
-Were they free to choose it?
-Did the rules of the game restrict their choice of information or force something specific to be revealed?

-So while these paradoxes are interesting in how they expose our predisposition to making assumptions, it seems unlikely to me that they would realistically come up in a game.